 - Insulated options

-- 24 models to choose from , including jungle hammocks, double bottom hammocks, insulated winter hammocks, ultralights, and five different lengths.
+- Lots of models, including jungle hammocks, double bottom hammocks, insulated winter hammocks, ultralights, and different lengths.

 - Not absolutely flat